 - allergy and immunology

 - cardiology

 - dentistry

 - diagnostic radiology

 - endocrinology

 - family medicine

 - general surgery

 - gynecology

 - hematology

 - internal medicine

 - nephrology

 - nerve study

 - neurology

 - oncology

 - ophthalmology

+- optometry

 - orthopaedics

 - pain medicine

 - pathology

 - pediatric cardiology

 - pediatric pulmonology

 - pediatric urology

 - pediatrics

+- physical medicine & rehab

 - podiatry

 - psychology

 - pulmonology

 - urology

 Over the years, RHRCC has grown, and so has its reputation for quality care across all services.
-The organization is a thirteen-time Kentucky Hospital Association Quality Award Winner; a Newsweek Best Nursing Home for 2024; a U.S. News & World Report Best Nursing Home for Long-Term Care in 2013, 2014, 2019-20, 2022-23, and 2024; a U.S. News & World Report Best Nursing Home for Short-Term Care in 2024; a winner of the Women's Choice Award for America's 100 Best Hospitals for Patient Experience 2013-2021 and 2022; was recognized with the Women's Choice Award as an America's Best Emergency Care Hospital in 2015, 2016, 2018; and was honored by the Women's Choice Award as an America's Best Hospital for Outpatient Experience 2019-2023; was named a "Best Places to Work in Kentucky" 2016-2019 and 2021.
+The organization is a fourteen-time Kentucky Hospital Association Quality Award Winner; a Newsweek Best Nursing Home for 2024-2025; a U.S. News & World Report Best Nursing Home for Long-Term Care in 2013, 2014, 2019-20, 2022-23, 2024, and 2025; a U.S. News & World Report Best Nursing Home for Short-Term Care in 2024; a winner of the Women's Choice Award for America's 100 Best Hospitals for Patient Experience 2013-2022; was recognized with the Women's Choice Award as an America's Best Emergency Care Hospital in 2015, 2016, 2018; and was honored by the Women's Choice Award as an America's Best Hospital for Outpatient Experience 2019-2024; was named a "Best Places to Work in Kentucky" 2016-2019 and 2021.

 The organization has a rich history of community service and was recognized for that commitment in 2013 with the Jackson Healthcare Charitable Services Award.
-In 2022, the hospital connected with nearly 6,100 community members with various programs and outreach efforts, and generated a community prevention/education/health promotion benefit of \$65,626.
+In 2024, the hospital connected with nearly 6,100 community members with various programs and outreach efforts, and generated a community prevention/education/health promotion benefit of \$65,626.